-But, whether you aspire to be the next League of Legends or Call of Duty superstar or, more likely, just enjoy a few rounds of Overwatch, you'll assuredly find yourself at a disadvantage if you skimp on a gaming mouse.
-Assuming you've already shelled out the dough for a robust gaming rig straight out of science fiction, there's no excuse for cheaping out on control inputs.
+Whether you’re the next League of Legends superstar or, more likely, partaking in the occasional Overwatch match, you’re destined to find yourself at a disadvantage if you skimp on a proper gaming mouse.
+Assuming you've already shelled out the dough for a robust gaming rig straight out of science fiction, there's no excuse not to invest in a dexterous, potentially lag-free gaming mouse.

 How to choose the best gaming mouse